EdgarsAvotins/java-gradle-selenium/README.md

 `./gradlew clean test --info`

 ### Tests
-These three tests have been automated, two UI focused tests and one API.
+These three testsUI have been automated, two UI focused testsUI and one API.
-High level information on the steps of each test can be found in src/test/java/tests .
+High level information on the steps of each test can be found in src/test/java/testsUI .

 #### TestScenarioAPI
 Scenario: As a user I am able to add a book to my collection